bitlather/academy-pgh-sessions/linux-commands/cat_and_sort.md

 Mornings are for coffee and contemplation.
 ```

-We can pass the output of all files using `*` into sort to alphabetize them:
+We can take the output of all files with a name that matches a pattern using `*`, then pass that into `sort` to alphabetize them:

 ```
 suzy@af2e62e7233d:~/stranger-things$ cat jim_hopper.*.quote | sort